oceanprotocol-archive/OEPs/13/README.md

 ### Smart Contracts <a name="smart-contracts"></a>

-The KEEPER::Decentralized VM will store the essential user information to allow the implementation of the Actors TCR.
+The KEEPER::Decentralized VM will store the essential user information to allow the implementation of the Actors TCR and the Decentralized ID (DID).
 It means the system MUST NOT store any personal information, enabling PRIVACY and ANONYMITY.

 Taking this into account, the skeleton of main implementation should provide the following structs and interfaces: